 Christians who accepted the doctrines St. Paul had developed on Pentecost congregated in Ephesus, Corinth, and even Rome.
 So it was this newly-emerging branch of Christians that bore the brunt of the persecution of Emperor Nero, who used this community as a scapegoat to blame for the great fire in Rome.

 Also, the reasons for this increased tolerance are not hard to discover.
-In his epistles, Paul emphasised the duty which united all Christians: obeying the law’s authorities.
+In his epistles, Paul emphasized the duty which united all Christians: obeying the law’s authorities.
 This gave rise to helpful law-abiding congregations.
 Indeed, the persecutions after Nero’s death were almost exclusively directed against those who refused to worship the traditional gods of Rome in public.

 - So, people were overcome with a sense of awe and reverence.
 The incredible power of the Holy Spirit was so evident that silence, a certain restraint, fell over hearts.
 Also, their souls were filled with wonder, seeing the apostles perform many miracles and signs.
 So “miracles” are synonymous with gifts, producing amazement.
 “Signs” were miracles meant to convey teaching.
 A miracle can be both a miracle and a sign.